amoghpj/amoghpj.github.io/_posts/2023-05-09-fractional-dilution.md

 **What did I just read**

 I've been scratching my head about this one for a few days now.
 This seems to be a general result in fractional dilution systems.
 I immediately thought of fractional killing in chemotherapy, or  multiple doses of antibiotics.
 The intuition for these systems is always that we are killing off a fixed fraction of cancer cells/pathogens at each dose.
-But the result about indicates that repeated doses allows for a reduction of the total amount of therapeutic used as well!
+But the result above indicates that repeated doses allows for a reduction of the total amount of therapeutic used as well!
 This is pretty cool.

 I looked around briefly for other domains where this law comes up.
 The only other thing I've been able to find is what is called the [Basic Room Purge Equation](https://en.wikipedia.org/wiki/Dilution_(equation)) which states that in order to reduce the concentration of a particular gas say carbon monoxide in a room, the time required at a flow rate of clean air Q in a room of volume V is